smnorris/bcfishpass/README.md

 - segments of >100m linear stream that are steeper than the user provided gradient threshold(s) based on swimming ability of species of interest (eg 15, 20, 25, 30)
 - major dams
 - waterfalls >5m
-- points corresponding to other natural stream characteristics that are potential barriers to fish passage (eg subsurface flow, intermittent flow)
+- points corresponding to other natural stream characteristics that are potential barriers to fish passage (eg subsurface flow, intermittent flow, ditch flow)

 All aquatic habitat downstream of these points is classified as potentially accessible to fish.
 In the absence of any addtional anthropogenic barriers, anadramous species should be able to access all aquatic habitat below these definite barriers.
 Note that the definite barriers can be customized - for example, not all intermittent flows are barriers to fish passage.